Protect Your Home with These Holiday & Winter Fire Safety Tips

 Candle Safety

 Candle fires have tripled during the past decade.
+In 2022 alone, the U.S. imported more than $1 billion in tapered candles.
 These types of fires peak on Christmas Day, followed by New Year’s Day and Christmas Eve.
 More than one-third of these fires result from unattended or abandoned candles.
 Another 25% of the fires occurred because the candle was too close to something combustible, such as curtains or paper.

 If burning candles for decorative or ritual purposes, observe the following candle safety practices: